North Country Trail offers challenges and unique beauty from...

 He reached the end of his journey from North Dakota to New York at the Vermont border after hiking 475 miles in North Dakota and 850 miles in Minnesota and then through Wisconsin, Michigan, Ohio and Pennsylvania before reaching New York.

-About 66 percent of the trail that wanders on mostly public lands through the prairies of North Dakota and the forests of northern Minnesota is complete
+About 66 percent of the trail that weaves across mostly public lands through the prairies of North Dakota and the forests of northern Minnesota is complete

-It's the longest of the 11 national scenic trails in America, and Jordan had his share of adventures and beautiful scenery in the hike that took him until mid-October—about seven months later.
+It's the longest of the 11 national scenic trails in America, and Jordan had his share of adventures and beautiful scenery during the hike that took him until mid-October—about seven months.

 The best part, he said, was meeting the people.